3SATSolver/3SATCreator/README.md

 # 3SATCreator
-A Python / Numpy program to create a solvable, 3SAT problem and write it to a file in CNF format
+A Python / Numpy program to create a solvable, 3SAT problem

+The problem is created in CNF format as '3SATProblem.cnf' The solution is created as '3SATSolution.txt'